davixdedem/StarlinuX/README.md

 <div align="center"><b>Wireguard + StarlinuX</b></div><br>
 1. In StarlinuX, go to the <i><b>Virtual Private Network(VPN)</b></i> section.<br>
 2. Choose the Wireguard section.<br>
-3. Slide the configuration button, StarlinuX will take a while to configure Wireguard depending on your Raspberry Pi efficiency.<br>
+3. Slide the configuration button, StarlinuX will take a while to configure Wireguard depending on your SBC efficiency.<br>
 4. Once is done, turn off your Wi-Fi connection and use only your <b>Mobile Network</b>.<br>
 5. Slide the activation button, your smartphone will be assigned a <b>local IPv4 address</b>.<br>
 6. Congrats, you're a virtually home! <br>